 As a caregiver or family member, witnessing the final hour of a loved one’s life can be a challenging and emotional experience.
 It’s essential to be prepared and understand what to expect.
 While each person’s journey is unique, some common physical changes may occur in the last hour of life.
-Here’s a to help you navigate this sensitive time:
+Here’s a guide to help you navigate this sensitive time:

 Last Breath